 (The above and many other companies are listed among VRM developers here.)

 More context: it’s still early.
 The Internet most of us know today is just eighteen years old.
 The PC is thirty-something.
 Pendulums swing.
 Tides come and go.
 Bubbles burst.

-“Possession is nine-tenths of the law” because it is nine-tenths of the three-year-old.
-She says “It’s mine!” because she has hands with thumbs that give her the power to grab.
+Our experience as healthy and mature human beings in the physical world is one of full agency over personal privacy.
+In building out our digital world — sbecause she has hands with thumbs that give her the power to grab.
 Possession begins with what we can hold.

 There is also in our embodied nature a uniquely human capacity called indwelling.
 Through indwelling our senses extend outward through our clothes, our tools, our vehicles, to expand the boundaries of our capacities as experienced and capable beings in the world.
 When drivers speak of “my wheels” and pilots of “my wings,” it’s because their senses dwell in those things as extensions of their bodies.

 This relates to privacy through exclusion: my privacy is what only I have.